 the unfamiliar, this is

 really not the trip for you.
-We can't stress enough the need to be physically fit enough to do the daily walking!
+We can't emphasize enough the need for everyone to be sufficiently physically fit to do the daily walking!

-physical requirements: be able to walk unassisted at standard 3-mile an hour pace for up to an hour at a time, several days in a row
+physical requirements: be able to walk unassisted at a standard 3-mile/hour pace for up to an hour at a time, several days in a row

-balance requirements: get up and down for floor seating (required at some meals)
+balance requirements: get up and down for floor seating (required at some meals and studio visits)

 meal requirements: be able to eat with chopsticks and have no strict dietary or allergy issues